Military doctrine: France

-Following the defeat of the French Army in the Franco-Prussian War, the French military, as part of its movements to increase professionalism, emphasized officer training at the École de Guerre.
-Ferdinand Foch, as an instructor, argued against the concept of a commander moving units without informing subordinates of his intentions.
-In doing so, a common doctrine served as a point of training.
+Following the defeat of the French Army in the Franco-Prussian War, the French military, as part of its movements to increase professionalism, emphasized officer training at the École supérieure de guerre, under the direction of its commandant, Ferdinand Foch, who began developing a consistent doctrine for handling armies, corps, and divisions.
+Foch's 1906 work, Des principes de la guerre (translated by Hilaire Belloc as The Principles of War) expressed this doctrine.

 We have then, a doctrine.
 All the brains have been limbered up and regard all questions from an identical point of view.
 The fundamental idea of the problem being known, each one will solve the problem in his own fashion, and these thousand fashions, we may very well be sure, will act to direct all their efforts to a common objective.Prior to WWI, France had an offensive military doctrine.

 In the aftermath of WWI, France adopted a defensive military doctrine where the Maginot Line played a central role in its deterrence of Germany.